Om-Joshi07/Web_Elements/Cards/readme.txt

-Enter into the card_1 folder to access the HTML/CSS/JS file
+Enter into the folders to access the HTML/CSS/JS